JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 #### Architectural Details

-- What is the effect of the residual connection in cross attention coming from the decoder?
+- (Answered) What is the effect of the residual connection in cross attention coming from the decoder?

-In some architectures, the residual connection comes before layer normalization.
+It forces the residual bias signal to have the statistics of the decoder rather than the encoder (which actually wouldn't change as the encoder input is typically fixed).
+So, as the generation progresses, the autoregressive decoder has shifting residual bias rather than a static bias from the encoder.

+- Why should be the keys and values vectors come from the encoder?

+Key and query vectors are identical in treatment.
+So, it would be no different to have the query vector come from the encoder.
+The keys and queries are used to select values (somewhat obvious).
+So, having either keys or queries come from the encoder allows the encoder to help guide selection.
+On the other hand, values coming from the encoder means that the encoder output is what is being attended to in cross attention.
+So, the architectural construction of the cross attention implies the question:

+given the output, how should the prompt be attended to?

+Then the residual connection acts as a blending of attention on the prompt and generated output to achieve the next output.

 - In encoder only models, I assume cross attention is eliminated as it is in decoder only models.
 However, this raises the question, is there actually a difference in encoder only/decoder only or is the deciding factor causal access to tokens?